mlaitinen/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 ------------------------------

 Go to :menuselection:`Contacts --> Configuration --> Bank Accounts` and select the bank account for which you want to activate FPS.
-Set the :guilabel:`FPS Type` and fill in the :guilabel:`FPS ID/Phone Number/Email Address` field depending on the type you chose.
+Set the :guilabel:`Proxy Type` and fill in the :guilabel:`Proxy Value` field depending on the type you chose.

 .. note::
    The account holder's country must be set to Hong Kong on its contact form.